- What is green coffee bean extract?

 Another idea is to use a refillable K-Cup and make your own using the bulk powder.

 The list of supplements being sold with this ingredient is a mile long.
+If you want a popular one on Amazon, this is it.

 The names of these diet pills all sound similar.
 There’s Leptin Green Coffee 1000.
 Other brands use different numbers.
 Adjectives like Pure Cleanse, Max, Turbo, XL, and Ultra are in the names of most.